Skip to content

 • Endpoint URL: HTTPS endpoint where you want to receive events

-• Subscribe to events: select which events you want to receive
+• Events: select which events to subscribe to

 1. Click Create